-The PRA has devised five models for financial risk management and treasury operations, described 'supervisory treasury approaches', of increasing sophistications, to assist societies.
+The PRA has devised four models for financial risk management and treasury operations, described 'supervisory treasury approaches', of increasing sophistications, to assist societies.
 The approaches are described as 'Administered', 'Matched', 'Extended' and 'Comprehensive'.
 The Society has adopted the 'Administered' approach and in accordance with that approach must have at least 90% of its savings and deposits on administered rates, i.e. not fixed.
 Similarly, it must have at least 90% of its mortgage assets on administered rates.
 This requirement therefore reduces the Society's Market risk considerably.

 The management of interest rate risk is based on a full statement of financial position gap analysis.
-The statement of financial position is subjected to several interest rate shock stress tests on a monthly basis and the results are reported to the monthly Assets and Liabilities Committee meeting.
-These are in turn reviewed monthly by the Assets & Liabilities Committee and reported quarterly to the Risk Committee.
+The statement of financial position is subjected to several interest rate shock stress tests on a monthly basis and the results are reported to the monthly Assets and Liabilities Committee and reported quarterly to the Risk Committee.